 Slip & Fall

 When you are on the property of another party, you expect to avoid harm because generally that party has a responsibility to keep the premises in a reasonably safe condition.
 If a person or entity fails to do so and causes harm to you as a result of this negligence, you may be able to pursue compensation from the party responsible.
-Injury lawyer Vann H. Slatter has guided Los Angeles victims of slip-and-fall accidents through premises liability claims for over 30 years.
+Los Angeles slip and fall Lawyer Vann H. Slatter has guided victims of slip and fall accidents through premises liability claims for over 30 years.
 Our team provides honest, knowledgeable, and compassionate advice to those seeking legal guidance after an accident.Holding a Negligent Property Owner Liable for Damages

 Serious accidents can happen anywhere, whether you are in your apartment or someone else’s home, a store, parking lot, pool, bar, or countless other places.
 If you were injured on property that is controlled by another party, you may have a premises liability claim if that party was negligent in managing its property.
 A premises liability claim may be filed against whoever owns, leases, occupies, manages, or otherwise controls the place at which the accident occurred.
 Potential defendants can include landlords, homeowners, tenants whose home you visit, store owners, and businesses.
 However, it is generally not possible to bring a premises liability suit against state and federal governments for accidents that happen on government property, due to sovereign immunity.